OpenEvalProject/evals/manuscripts/elife-78695/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/78695/elife-78695-fig8-v2.jpg)

-**Figure 8.:** Rps27 and Rps27l characteristics with hypothesized evolutionary trajectories.Yellow boxes indicate the most likely trajectory for Rps27 and Rps27l.
+**Figure 8.:** Yellow boxes indicate the most likely trajectory for Rps27 and Rps27l.
 In brief, a whole-genome duplication (WGD) during early vertebrate evolution duplicated all RP genes.
 This mechanism is probable because the maintained dosage balance between RPs would have promoted initial preservation of duplicates.
 While most RP genes then reverted to single genes via nonfunctionalization of one paralog, some paralog pairs evolved features that promoted retention.
 Immediately after duplication, Rps27 and Rps27l probably had similar regulatory elements and thus would have expressed symmetrically, but our findings suggest that Rps27 and Rps27l now exhibit subfunctionalized expression that renders both paralogs necessary to achieve the requisite total expression of this RP.
 We found no evidence of functional differences between Rps27 and Rps27l protein, nor successful compensation by either paralog for a loss-of-function of the other.
 Not pictured here are neofunctionalized expression and beneficial dosage increase; while these modes of paralog retention have been observed for other genes, they are less relevant for RP paralogs if it is assumed that excess dosage of an individual RP gene is not advantageous. *Symmetric expression frequently shifts towards asymmetric expression, which can be an intermediate state towards nonfunctionalization of the minor paralog.

 Several questions arise when considering the in vivo homogenized mouse outcomes alongside the molecular findings reported here and in previous literature.
 We detected preferential association of Rps27- or Rps27l-ribosomes with cell cycle-related transcripts, yet replacing Rps27 protein with Rps27l and vice versa had no detectable impact on cell cycle progression (Figure 7B).
 One explanation is that Rps27- and Rps27l-ribosomes may have cell cycle-dependent abundance and therefore differentially encounter cyclically expressed transcripts, a consideration that remains to be addressed in future work.
 Another possibility is that Rps27 and Rps27l proteins do affect ribosome affinity for specific transcripts, but other pathways compensate to maintain a normal cell cycle in homogenized cells.